Toronto Crossing Guard Information

 New Guards will complete the above, as well as a Welcome Session with the OSC office staff and at least 2 onsite training sessions with a seasoned Guard.

-The OSC will be issuing you new Crossing Guard equipment that includes a retroreflective safety vest, handheld stop-sign, ice cleats, rain jacket, employee ID badge/card and an electronic, handheld whistle (for optional use at the discretion of the crossing guard).
+OSC will issue you Crossing Guard equipment that includes a retroreflective safety vest, handheld stop-sign, ice cleats, rain jacket, employee ID badge/card and an electronic, handheld whistle (for optional use at the discretion of the crossing guard).

 Vulnerable Sector PRC Instructions